-- 4 Although I [Paul] myself might have confidence even in the flesh.
-If anyone else has a mind to put confidence in the flesh, I far more: 5 circumcised the eighth day, of the nation of Israel, of the tribe of Benjamin, a Hebrew of Hebrews; as to the Law, a Pharisee; 6 as to zeal, a persecutor of the church; as to the righteousness which is - 6 as to zeal, a persecutor of the church; as to the righteousness which is in the Law, found blameless. - 7 But whatever things were gain to me, those things I have counted as loss for the sake of Christ.
+- Although I [Paul] myself might have confidence even in the flesh.
+If anyone else has a mind to put confidence in the flesh, I far more: circumcised the eighth day, of the nation of Israel, of the tribe of Benjamin, a Hebrew of Hebrews; as to the Law, a Pharisee; - as to zeal, a persecutor of the church; as to the righteousness which is in the Law, found blameless. - But whatever things were gain to me, those things I have counted as loss for the sake of Christ.